nandini-kuppala/nandini-kuppala/README.md

 ---

 - 🔭 **I’m currently working on:**
-  - **Machine Learning, Deep Learning, Gen AI**
+  - Machine Learning, Deep Learning, Generative AI

 - 🌱 **I’m currently learning:**
-  - Gen AI and Deep Learning for healthcare.
+  - Generative AI and Deep Learning for healthcare

 - 👯 **I’m looking to collaborate on:**
-  - Projects related to Gen AI, ML, and Web dev, app dev.
+  - Projects related to Generative AI, ML, and Web or App Development

 - 📫 **How to reach me:**
   - knandini7816@gmail.com

 ---

 ### 🤝 **Let's Connect!**